 Mailboxes for graduate students are located in the copy room (C124).
 Please check your boxes for department notices and academic information.

 Job notices and general information are posted on a bulletin board outside of C127, and in the main lobby outside of C127 is a faculty/staff/graduate student picture board (stop by Karen’s office, in C127, so that we can take your picture).

 Transportation and Parking

 Parking permits can be purchased at the Parking Services office located in the southwest corner of the Lake Street Garage.
 You may purchase a yearly, monthly or daily parking permit for “Z” lots (commuter student parking) on campus.
 Students living in University Village may also purchase “S” permits, available from their University Village Apartment Office Manager.
 Students with apartments in Aggie Village may get their “T” permits from their Aggie Apartment Office Manager.
 Parking space is not guaranteed.
 Please be aware that Parking Services is very aggressive about ticketing.
-Parking permits are affixed to the lower passenger side windshield and may be moved from vehicle to vehicle.
-A fee is charged for stolen or lost permits.
 For current fees and information please check the Parking Service website or call them at 970 491-7041.

 The University Police Department, located in 212 Green Hall, is where you may purchase a $10.00 bicycle permit.
 This permit is valid for as long as you own the bike.
 Phone 491-7112.